 More information about Djibouti is available on the Djibouti Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States established consular representation in the former colony of French Somaliland in 1929.
+The United States established consular representation in the colony of French Somaliland in 1929.
 Formal diplomatic relations between the United States and Republic of Djibouti began in 1977, following independence from France.
 Djibouti is a republic with a parliament and executive branch led by the President, who is elected every five years.
 The National Assembly is the country’s legislature, consisting of 65 members, also elected every five years.

 Djibouti is strategically located in the Horn of Africa and is a key U.S. partner on security, regional stability, and humanitarian efforts across the region.
 The Djiboutian government is supportive of U.S. interests.
 Djibouti hosts the only enduring U.S. military presence in Africa at Camp Lemonnier, established by formal agreement in 2003.
 A bilateral agreement with the Government of Djibouti also provides the United States with access to Djibouti’s port facilities and airport.